cpcdupct/INDIeOpen-PrivateContent/README.md

 <img src="architecture-privatecontent.jpg">

+## Deployment

+The PrivateContent component is based on PHP (https://www.php.net/manual/es/intro-whatis.php) and Docker images (https://hub.docker.com/).
+The deployment of this web application depends on the selected cloud computing provider.
+Each cloud computing provider provides its own deployment manual.
+In the case of Microsoft’s Azure one option is Azure Web App for Containers (https://azure.microsoft.com/es-es/services/app-service/containers/) and Azure Container Registry (https://azure.microsoft.com/es-es/products/container-registry/).
+You can find more information at the following URL Configure a custom container - Azure App Service | Microsoft Docs (https://docs.microsoft.com/en-us/azure/app-service/configure-custom-container?pivots=container-linux#use-persistent-shared-storage).

 ## Creators and contributors

 PrivateContent component files have been created at the **Digital Content Creation Center** (CPCD), in the Universidad Politécnica de Cartagena.